Stability Analysis of Planar Probabilistic Piecewise Constant Derivative Systems: Analyzing Convergence of Weighted Discrete-time Markov Chains

-In this subsection, we will provide a necessary and sufficient condition for almost sure convergence of a WDTMC.
-We assume a WDTMC $\wdtmc$ is finite, irreducible and aperiodic and thus has the limiting distribution equal to its stationary distribution $\rhost$ (Theorem \ref{exist_stationary}).
-The main theorem basically states that a WDTMC is almost surely convergent iff the value obtained by multiplying the weight of each edge with its probability with respect to $\rhost$ and then summing it over all edges cannot cross $0$ from below. \begin{theorem} Let $\wdtmc$ be a WDTMC. $\wdtmc$ is almost surely convergent iff $\sum_{e\in\edgeset}\probpath{\rhost}{e}\weight(e)\leq 0$, where $\edgeset$ is the set of all edges on $\wdtmc$. \end{theorem} We say $\sum_{e\in\edgeset}\probpath{\rhost}{e}\weight(e)$ is the effective weight of the WDTMC $\wdtmc$ and denote it as $\weight_\edgeset$.
-We define partial average weight upto $n$ for an infinite path $\Path$ as
+In this subsection, we will provide a necessary and sufficient condition for almost sure convergence of a $\wdtmc$.
+We assume a $\wdtmc$ $\calMw$ is finite, irreducible and aperiodic and thus has the limiting distribution equal to its stationary distribution $\rhost$ (Theorem \ref{exist_stationary}).